Cultural Landscapes of the Midi-Pyrénées & the Dordogne 2026

 • Basilica of St Nazaire and St Celse, Carcassonne

 Today we drive southwest to what was once the medieval frontier between the Kingdom of France and the Spanish kingdom of Aragón, to the walled city of Carcassonne.
-Before its integration into the French kingdom by Louis IX, Carcassonne was a stronghold of the Trencavel family.
-It was taken in 1209 by Simon de Montfort during the Albigensian Crusade (1209–1229).
-Before the Crusade, Carcassonne, like many cities in this region, had been a centre of local power, jealous of its independence from larger hegemonies.
-Originally a Celtic settlement, then a Roman colonia (Carcasum), it became a Visigothic stronghold (508) that resisted the early Franks, was taken for a time by the Iberian Muslims (725), and had become the seat of a local county that often allied itself either to the counts of Barcelona or Toulouse.
+Before its integration into the French kingdom by Louis IX in 1247, Carcassonne was the stronghold of the Trencavel family, a local viscount either allied to the counts of Barcelona or Toulouse.
 Fragments of Carcassonne’s Roman walls still exist, within the magnificent concentric rings of medieval ramparts defended by many towers.
-Louis IX founded a lower city across the River Aude from the original fortified city (1247), and even after it had lost importance as a bastion against Aragón (when the frontier moved further south in 1659) its towers and ramparts made the upper, older, city almost impregnable.
-During the Hundred Years’ War, the Black Prince destroyed Louis IX’s lower city, but could not take Carcassonne proper (1355).
+Louis IX founded a lower city across the River Aude in 1248, and even after it had lost importance as a bastion against Aragón (when the frontier moved further south in 1659) its towers and ramparts made the upper city almost impregnable.
+During the Hundred Years’ War, the Black Prince destroyed the lower city but could not take Carcassonne proper (1355).

-Despite prosperity during the later Middle Ages as a centre of wool manufacture, Carcassonne slowly declined to provincial obscurity and its walls fell into such ruin that in the 19th century the French government considered dismantling them.
-Carcassonne’s mayor, the antiquary Jean-Pierre Cros-Mayrevieille, and the writer Prosper Mérimée, France’s first inspector of ancient monuments, protested, and the city was eventually restored from 1856 until 1913 by the great Neo-Gothic architect Eugène Viollet-le-Duc.
-Carcassonne’s restoration became a key moment in the growth of French, and therefore world, notions of conservation and preservation.
+Carcassonne slowly declined to provincial obscurity and its walls fell into such ruin that in the 19th century the French government considered dismantling them.
+Under the influence of the writer Prosper Mérimée, France’s first inspector of ancient monuments, the city was restored in the 1850s and 1860s by the great Neo-Gothic architect Eugène Viollet-le-Duc.
 Much of France’s medieval built heritage had either fallen into disrepair or had suffered depredations through countless wars and the French Revolution.
 Eugène Viollet-le-Duc – who also restored Notre-Dame de Paris and was then working on Saint-Sernin, Toulouse – performed the massive feat of bringing Carcassonne back to its medieval glory.
-Although he was criticised for giving the Carcassonne’s towers steep conical pinnacles that were uncharacteristic of a southern region without heavy snowfalls, his restoration is nevertheless seen as a masterpiece, albeit with touches of Romantic fantasy.
+Although he was criticised for giving the Carcassonne’s towers steep conical pinnacles that were uncharacteristic of a southern region, his restoration is nevertheless seen as a masterpiece, albeit with touches of Romantic fantasy.

 Albi - 3 nights